 Bundling the data

-We will need to tell BUGS/JAGS what the data are.
-To be read into JAGS (via the R2JAGS package), the data need to be bundled together in a list object.
-The data (list elements) need to have the same names as specified in the BUGS model file:
+We will need to pass the data from R to Stan.
+To be read into Stan, the data need to be bundled together in a list object.
+The data (list elements) need to have the same names as specified in the Stan model file:

 First we get the data we want into R (we know the drill!):